 As with all funds, there is the risk that you could lose money through your investment in the Funds.
 An investment in the Funds is not guaranteed to achieve its investment objective; is not a deposit with a bank; is not insured, endorsed or guaranteed by the Federal Deposit Insurance Corporation or any other government agency; and is subject to investment risks.
 The Adviser cannot guarantee that each Fund will achieve its objectives.
 The value of your investment in the Funds, as well as the amount of return you receive on your investment, may fluctuate significantly.
 You may lose part or all of your investment in the Funds or your investment may not perform as well as other similar investments.
 The Funds are not intended to be a complete investment program but rather one component of a diversified investment portfolio.
 Many factors affect the Funds' net asset value and performance.
 It is important that investors closely review and understand these risks before making investments in the Funds.
-Additional information regarding the principal and certain other risks of investing in the Funds is provided below.
-The Funds' Statement of Additional Information ("SAI"), which is incorporated by reference into this Prospectus, includes more information about the Funds and their investments and risks.
+Additional information regarding certain of the principal and certain other risks of investing in the Funds is provided below.
+The Funds' SAI, which is incorporated by reference into this Prospectus, includes more information about the Funds and their investments and risks.
 The risks described in this Prospectus (and in the SAI) are not intended to include every potential risk of investing in the Funds.
-The Funds could be subject to additional risks because the types of investments it makes may change over time.
-The following section provides additional information regarding certain of the principal risks identified under "Principal Risk Factors" in the Fund's summary along with additional risk information.
-The table below provides additional information regarding the risks of investing in the Funds.
-Following the table, each risk is explained.
+The Funds could be subject to additional risks because the types of investments they make may change over time.